 GUARANTOR

-Some of visa status requires to have a GUARANTOR at the time of application.
+Generally, visa status of RESIDENTIAL STATUS and PERMANENT RESIDENT requires to have a GUARANTOR at the time of application.
+Work-type visa status such as Engineer/Humanities etc. doesn’t require it.

 Responsibility of Guarantor